 Yes!
 In fact, one of the best times to get an IUD is after giving birth — either right after delivery or during a post-partum checkup.
 Better yet, since both hormonal and copper/non-hormonal IUDs are safe to use while breastfeeding, you can still choose which type is best for you.
 Nice!

-29. I don’t like the idea of something being in my uterus/not being able to check if it’s really there.
-Are there other hassle-free, super effective options out there besides the IUD?
+28. I don’t like the idea of something being in my uterus/not being able to check if it’s really there.
+Are there other options?

 Yes!
 If you’re not thrilled about the idea of something being in your uterus — especially something you can’t see or feel to make sure it’s still where you want it to be — we recommend giving the arm implant a try.
 About the size of a matchstick, the implant takes just a few minutes to be inserted under the skin of the upper arm and can protect against pregnancy for up to 4 years.

 Like the hormonal IUD, the implant releases a low but constant dose of hormones — which means it can result in lighter periods for most and no periods for some.
 Also like the IUD, the implant is one of the most effective, hassle-free methods of birth control.
 And while it’s usually invisible to the naked eye, the implant can generally be felt when applying pressure to the insertion spot — so you can keep tabs on it.